QTP-team/QTP_figures/README.md

 Figure 5.
 Vertical and horizontal inheritance of high-altitude mammalian gut symbionts.

-Figure6 Functional divergence of representative SGBs with high frequent co-speciation or host-swap events across host species.
+Figure 6.
+Functional divergence of representative SGBs with high frequent co-speciation or host-swap events across host species.

-Supplementary Table 1.
-Information on samples included in the study.
+Supplementary Fig. 1.
+The effective estimation of co-binned MAGs and SGBs using all 79 Tibetan horse samples.

-Supplementary Table 2.
-Data summary of the samples.
+Supplementary Fig. 2.
+Quality assessment of 19,251 SGBs.

-Supplementary Table 3.
-Information of the assembled MAGs in the study.
+Supplementary Fig. 3.
+Taxonomic statistics of 19,251 SGBs.

-Supplementary Table 4.
-Summary of SGBs in the study.
+Supplementary Fig. 4.
+Predicted biosynthetic genes from the SGBs catalogs of the six host species.

-Supplementary Table 5.
-Profiling of 19,251 SGBs from the 1,412 samples.
+Supplementary Fig. 5.
+The PCoA analysis in three paired hosts.

+Supplementary Fig. 6.
+High quality and core microbial community tree based on Bray-Curtis dissimilarity.

-Supplementary Table 6.
-Data summary of the genome and gene catalog of the gut microbiomes.
+Supplementary Fig. 7.
+Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.
-(A)	Summary of the 19,251 assembled genome catalog.
-(B) Summary of the gene catalog.

-Supplementary Table 7.
-The expanding diversity of species at the phylum level.

-Supplementary Table 8.
-The summary of BGCs in the six host species.
+Supplementary Fig. 8.
+The Scatter plot shows the rate of co-speciation (Co-spe) events in bacterial genera that exist in at least 2 host species.

-Supplementary Table 9.
-Statistics of microbial evolution events in the genus level.

-Supplementary Table 10.
-Genetic and functional variations of representative SGBs with frequent co-speciation events among different host species.

-Supplementary Table 11.
-Genetic and functional variations of representative SGBs with frequent host-swap events among different host species.
+Supplementary Fig. 9.
+The Scatter plot shows the rate of host-swap events in bacterial genera that exist in at least 2 host species.

+Supplementary Fig. 10.
+(A)The SGB1200 including 59 MAGs from the genus HGM05376 and (B) SGB1161 including 4 MAGs from the genus RGIG4079 show typical cases of host swap and co-speciation respectively.

+Supplementary Fig. 11.
+Gene duplication number variation of multiple-copy orthologous groups of bacterial genera HGM05376 across host species.